ipfs-inactive/website/content/pages/docs/commands.md

 DESCRIPTION

   'ipfs swarm disconnect' closes a connection to a peer address.
-The address format is an ipfs multiaddr:
+The address format is an IPFS multiaddr:

   ipfs swarm disconnect /ip4/104.131.131.82/tcp/4001/ipfs/QmaCpDMGvV2BGHeYERUEnRQAwe3N8SzbUtfsmvsqQLuvuJ

   The disconnect is not permanent; if ipfs needs to talk to that address later, it will reconnect.
 ```